Roster: Company D, 47th Regiment, Pennsylvania Volunteers

 As part of Dwight’s Division of the 2nd Brigade of the Department of Washington’s 22nd Corps, the 47th Pennsylvania also participated in the Union’s Grand Review on 23-24 May.

 Captain Levi Stuber of Company I was promoted to the rank of Major with the regiment’s central staff during this time.
-On 1-2 Jun 1865, 1st Lieutenant George W. Kosier was promoted to the rank of Captain and leadership of Company D prior to the mustering out of Major George Stroop, who had completed his term of service; 2nd Lieutenant George W. Clay was promoted to the rank of 1st Lieutenant.
+On 1-2 Jun 1865, First Lieutenant George W. Kosier was promoted to the rank of Captain and leadership of Company D prior to the mustering out of Major George Stroop, who had completed his term of service; Second Lieutenant George W. Clay was promoted to the rank of First Lieutenant.

 On their final southern tour, Company D and their fellow 47th Pennsylvania Volunteers served in Savannah, Georgia from 31 May to 4 June.
 Again in Dwight’s Division, this time they were with the 3rd Brigade, Department of the South.
 Relieving the 165th New York Volunteers in July, they quartered in the former mansion of the Confederate Secretary of the Treasury.
 But once again, disease stalked the 47th.
 Many who did not survive were initially interred in Charleston’s Magnolia Cemetery.

-The day after Independence Day, Corporal Theodore Troup was promoted to the rank of Sergeant, Sergeant James Crownover advanced to the rank of 1st Sergeant, and 1st Sergeant Jesse Meadath became a 2nd Lieutenant.
+The day after Independence Day, Corporal Theodore Troup was promoted to the rank of Sergeant, Sergeant James Crownover advanced to the rank of First Sergeant, and First Sergeant Jesse Meadath became a Second Lieutenant.